North Bucks & District Football League

 The North Bucks & District Football League, commonly referred to as the North Bucks League, is a competition affiliated to the Berks & Bucks County Football Association featuring amateur association football clubs primarily in Northern Buckinghamshire, England, although there are members from the surrounding counties of Oxfordshire, Northamptonshire and Bedfordshire.
 The league was established in 1911 and is split into three divisions: the Premier Division, the Intermediate Division, and Division One, which sit in the 12th to 14th tiers of the English football league system.
 The Premier Division sits immediately below the lowest level of the National League System – Step 7.
 Promotion to Step 7 is not automatic, but can be applied for by the Premier Division winner and runner-up, and granted if meeting the ground/facility requirement of the league.

-The current champions of the Premier Division are Stewkley FC, who won the league for the second time in their history in the 2024–25 season.
+The current champions of the Premier Division are Stewkley FC, who won the league for the second time in their history in the 2024–25 season, and then went on to retain the title in 2025-26.
+Along with the league title win, Stewkley secured both the Premier and Interdivisional cups to become the first side in league history to win all three trophies in one season.